hashicorp/terraform-provider-aws/website/docs/r/config_remediation_configuration.html.markdown

 * `resource_value` - (Optional) The value is dynamic and changes at run-time.
 * `static_value` - (Optional) The value is static and does not change at run-time.

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

+* `arn` - Amazon Resource Name (ARN) of the Config Remediation Configuration.

 ## Import

 Remediation Configurations can be imported using the name config_rule_name, e.g.